akshayasoma/Hive/README.md

 #### Accomplishments:
 Kavya: Implemented the shake animation for delete mode, swiping left animation to delete and color gradient effect on swipe left for chores and grocery screen.<br>
 Glenn:<br>
 Pranav: AI for recipe generation has been successfully implemented.
+Also modified the camera to detect ingredients and send them over to the recipe generator.
 It is now entirely operational. :D<br>
 Akshaya:<br>

 <br>